Breast cancer survivors

 Women over 45

-Exercise has been established to have many health benefits, but can it also help memory impairment for breast cancer survivors?
-New research finds that breast cancer survivors who exercised more had less fatigue and distress (anxiety, depression, stress, and/or concern about recurrence) and scored better on memory tests.
+Exercise has many health benefits, but can it also help improve memory for breast cancer survivors?
+This research finds that breast cancer survivors who exercised more had less fatigue and distress (anxiety, depression, stress, and/or concern about recurrence) and scored better on memory tests.
 (8/2/16)

 Whether exercise helps memory impairment in breast cancer survivors.